 What is a VERA?

-A Voluntary Early Retirement Authority (VERA) is commonly referred to as early-out retirement, and that’s exactly what this authority offers—an opportunity to retire in advance of meeting the age and/or service requirement normally needed for retirement.
+A Voluntary Early Retirement Authority (VERA) is commonly referred to as early-out retirement, and thatís exactly what this authority offers—an opportunity to retire in advance of meeting the age and/or service requirements normally needed.

 Leaving Federal service under a VERA is supposed to be voluntary.
-What if I am offered a VERA or Voluntary Separation Incentive Payment (VSIP) but do not choose to leave?
+What if I am offered a VERA and choose to stay?

 What if I obtain employment after retiring?